Corey-Gohm/Custom-Lip-Sync-Tool/README.md

 # Custom-Lip-Sync-Tool
-To be used in Maya.
+To be used in Maya 2018 and higher.
 This tool generates a Facial Animation tool for several diffrent rigs.
 It has a name space text box where you can enter a custom name space in order to prevent errors when using imported rigs.

 SUPPORTED RIGS